Sunday, 25 September 2022

 Narada then went to the bedroom where Krishna was lying, clutching His head with an expression of great agony, and said "My Lord, I have brought You the dust that You asked for!"

 "Oh dear God, what a relief!" said Krishna eagerly reaching out for the pot.
-He proceeded to extract the dust and liberally applied it all over His head!
+He proceeded to extract the dust and liberally applied this all over His head!
 He then lay back looking blissful and said "I feel so much better already.
 I knew it would work!"
 Everyone present was relieved but also mystified by these strange events.

 "So", He said, looking at Narada out of the corner of His eye, "Who gave you this dust?"